Visit the museum

 The minimum size of group to qualify for discounted entry is normally 10 people.
 However, exceptions may be made in certain circumstances e.g. veterans or their families or groups with a particular connection to Norwich / Norfolk.
 If you are looking to bring a group of less than 10 people, please contact our Group Visit Coordinator to discuss your specific circumstances and agree pricing.

-For an additional price of £3.50 for adults and £2.50 for children, and subject to volunteer availability, pre-booked groups may have the opportunity of a guided tour inside one of the Museum’s larger aircraft; normally our Nimrod MR2 maritime patrol aircraft, Avro RJ85 Airliner or the Vulcan Cold War bomber.
+For a small additional fee of £3.50 for adults and £2.50 for children, and subject to volunteer availability, pre-booked groups may have the opportunity to go inside one of the Museum’s larger aircraft; normally our Nimrod MR2 maritime patrol aircraft, Avro RJ85 Airliner or the Vulcan Cold War bomber.

-Requests for tours should be made at the time of booking your Group Visit.
-If tours have not been requested in advance, regrettably, it may not be possible to accommodate these “on the day”.
+Requests for aircraft admission should be made in the appropriate section of the Group Visit Booking Form.
+If this has not been requested in advance, regrettably, it may not be possible to accommodate aircraft admission “on the day”.

 When Can Groups Visit & How Long Should Visits Last